erinknowles0501/reactive-v-dom-platform/README.md

 ### #8.5

-Hehehe here I am in the branch!
+Hehe here I am in the branch!
-Bringing back the parse chain has worked so far, need to take it a little further (basic reactivity) to see if it's worth pursing...
+Bringing back the parse chain has worked so far, need to take it a little further (basic reactivity) to see if it's worth pursuing...
+So....how tell an element to update when its prop changes.
+We need a list of elements keyed to the props the component manages.
+How do we get that.
+Pass the element to the parser?
+How do we pass it before parsing..?
+I guess we could define the element BEFORE and then add all its dom info to it.
+Elements need ids.
+Can't set topelement in a parsechain unless we know it's the top element :) Besides the component needs an array of either the elements or their ids (would maybe prefer the ids, then we can get the rendered version).
+Actually speak of which should elements save their rendered part?